Up to 60% off sofas & mattresses — limited‑time deals.

 • Where it falls short

-• Anyone seeking a fluffy, pillow-back lounge vibe
+• Anyone chasing a fluffy, pillow-back feel

-• People who dislike low seating or need easier stand-up height
+• People who want easier stand-up height

 CB2 Forte 101" Channeled Saddle Leather Sofa